 51.7% of pupils attained A* grades from their WJEC Welsh Board assessments as a result of their incredible efforts.

 Among the best performing subjects were Biology, Chemistry, Physics, Mathematics, Business, Geography, Engineering, Additional Mathematics and History.

-The Upper Sixth Form managed to attain a 51.9 per cent pass rate at A*-A, which is the highest in the school’s history since the introduction of the A* grade and represents an increase of 30.5 per cent year on year, with 75.9% achieving A*-B grades.
+Pupils managed to attain at 51.9 per cent pass rate at A*-A, which was the highest in the school’s history since the introduction of the A* grade at the time and represented an increase of 30.5 per cent year on year, with 75.9% achieving A*-B grades.

 Those awarded A*-C grades now stand at 90.5 per cent, which is another record and a significant rise of 30.1% from the previous year’s results.

 Rydal Penrhos’ pass rate (A*-E) rose to 100 per cent for the sixth time since 2000.
 And the mean number of subjects passed per candidate was 3.1.

 The number of A* grades awarded was 49.2 per cent, which is a significant rise of 33.2% from the previous year.